twitter/finatra/finatra/README.md

 ## Best Practices
 * The server's injector is available as a protected method in `HttpServer`, but it's use should be avoided except for calling *warmup* classes, and for extending the Finatra framework.
 * Avoid `@Named` annotations in favor of specific [Binding Annotations](https://github.com/google/guice/wiki/BindingAnnotations).
-If building with Maven or sbt, simply place your Java annotations in src/main/java for cross-compilation with your Scala code.
+If building with Maven, simply place your Java annotations in src/main/java for cross-compilation with your Scala code.

 Finatra Without Guice
 ===============================